-Because you’re concerned about your parents, you’ve been encouraging them adamantly to stay at home.
-You’ve been buying their groceries and leaving them at their door step.
-You’ve been calling regularly to check up on them.
+Out of concern for your older family member, have you’ve been adamantly encouraging them to stay at home?
+Have you been buying their groceries and leaving them at their door step?
+Maybe you’ve been calling regularly to check up on them.

 Unnecessary pain and suffering, panic, and conflict result when we don’t know have a plan for crisis.
 Geriatric, hospice, and palliative care professionals can attest to that.
 If we, as a society, want to protect older adults in our communities, we need to start having the hard conversations.
 As adult children, we need to start having conversations about what our aging parents want in the event of a medical emergency, COVID-19 or not.
 These conversations mentally and emotionally prepare our parents and ourselves for this real danger.
 These conversations help reduce anxiety knowing we have a battle plan.